trytouca/trytouca/sdk/java/examples/03_java_core_api/README.md

 of test cases from any source and pass them, one by one, to your code under test using a simple for loop.

-You can still use the function `getTestCases` to obtain the list of test cases from the Touca server, as our high-level API does.
+You can still use the function `getTestcases` to obtain the list of test cases from the Touca server, as our high-level API does.
 This function should be called when the client is configured to run in offline mode.